apache/nuttx-apps/netutils/README.txt

               See http://acme.com/software/thttpd/ for general THTTPD
               information.
 See apps/include/netutils/thttpd.h
               for interface information.
-Applications using this thttpd will need to provide an appconfig file in the configuration directory with instruction to build applications like:
+Applications using this thttpd will need to provide the following definitions in the defconfig file to select the appropriate netutils

-               CONFIGURED_APPS += uiplib
-               CONFIGURED_APPS += thttpd
+              libraries:

+                CONFIG_NETUTILS_UIPLIB=y
+                CONFIG_NETUTILS_THTTPD=y

   xmlrpc    - The Embeddable Lightweight XML-RPC Server discussed at
               http://www.drdobbs.com/web-development/an-embeddable-lightweight-xml-rpc-server/184405364